anastasiia-skliar/inmemory-key-value-db/README.md

-# In-Memory Database in Go
+# In-Memory

+DISCLAIMER: That is an exercise, do use or copy.

 This project implements a simple in-memory database in Go with support for transactions and key-value storage.
 In addition, the database supports nested transactions, which means you are able to create a transaction within a transaction.
 If parent transaction is commited, all uncommited child transaction data is lost.